Matt Ryan Player Prop Bets for NFL Week 12 | Atlanta vs. Jacksonville 11/28/2021

 Season Stats

-- He's also figured in the ground game, with 37 rushing yards (3.7 ypg) on 17 carries with one rushing touchdown.
+- He also has 37 rushing yards on 17 carries (plus one rushing touchdown), averaging 3.7 yards per game on the ground.

-- The Falcons have run 61.2% passing plays and 38.8% rushing plays this season.
-They rank 28th in the NFL in scoring.
+- The Falcons have called a pass in 61.2% of their plays from scrimmage this year while staying on the ground 38.8% of the time.
+This offensive attack ranks 28th in the NFL in points scored.

-- Ryan has attempted 46 of his 350 passes in the red zone, accounting for 60.5% of his team's red zone plays.
+- Ryan has thrown 46 passes in the red zone this season, 60.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Ryan's matchup with the Jaguars.